rsilvery/kf_mapr/README.md

   ```
   kubectl create -f serve_mnist.yaml
   ```
-  This uses the mount point from the kf-pvc Persistent Volume which must point to the directory in MapR-FS which contains the model and model executable code (model.py)
+  This uses the mount point from the kf-pvc Persistent Volume which must point to the directory in MapR-FS which contains the model and model executable code (model.py).

+### Test Model
+*